abhishek7007/vmwaresolutions/services/fsa_considerations.md

 {:note: .note}
 {:important: .important}

-# FortiGate Security Appliance on IBM Cloud overview
+# FortiGate Security Appliance on IBM Cloud Overview
 {: #fsa_considerations}

 The FortiGate Security Appliance on {{site.data.keyword.cloud}} service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode to provide firewall, routing, NAT, and VPN services to protect all the servers and virtual machines on the public VLAN of your instances.